PasinduDiss/MyRestservice/README.md

       │    ├── deploy.sh
       │    └── test.sh
       │
-      ├── serverless.yml                #serverless.yml a yaml file used to specify
+      ├── serverless.yml                # serverless.yml a yaml file used to specify
-      ├── MyRestservice.json             resources to be used by api as well as stating ├── Gopkg.lock                     stating the functions to be created ├── README.md
+      ├── MyRestservice.json              resources to be used by api as well as ├── Gopkg.lock                      stating stating the functions to be created ├── README.md
-      └── Gopkg.toml
+      └── Gopkg.toml                    # MyRestservice.json contains a postman
+                                          collection to test REST API

 ```

 **Prerequisites:**